 The second advice has to do with the local buses in Reykjavik and also those going from Reykjavik elsewhere in the country.
 If run by the Strætó company, as most are, you can now buy a ticket with your smartphone through an app if you so choose.
 Quite handy if you hate coins or if you lost your wallet or some other disaster struck on the way to the bus stop.
 All about this here.

 Lastly, we would like to point to our hotel booking site below.
-Unlike more famous such booking sites this one has twice in a row been voted the best hotel booking site at the World Travel Awards.
+Unlike more famous such booking sites this one has been voted the best hotel booking site at the World Travel Awards for eight straight years.
 Reason for that?
-It finds accommodation cheaper than anyone else 🙂
+It finds accommodation cheaper than most others.
+This matters in one of the most expensive countries in the world 🙂